Simulating Disky Broad Line Region Reverberation: Discussion and Conclusions

 \subsection{Summary and Future Work}

 In this paper, we have presented a pipeline that can simulate reverberation from a disk-like BLR.
 We use physical models and analytic prescriptions to specify features of the BLR, such as the geometry, kinematics, and emissivity.
 We incorporate special and general relativistic effects in the calculation of the line profiles.
 We focus specifically on the disk-like geometry for the BLR, but this pipeline can be adapted to use other geometries and velocity fields as well.
 We produce synthetic broad emission line profiles and measure their intrinsic shape parameters to see the changes they exhibit over the light-crossing time of the BLR, which may help further inform us on the BLR kinematics and geometry.
-Our pipeline does not require significant computational power or computational time when running one realization of the pipeline, and averages approximately 8 minutes for one realization.
+Our pipeline does not require significant computational power or computational time when running one realization of the pipeline, and averages approximately less than a minute for one realization, including the saving of intermediary steps.
 This speed can help identify narrow parameter spaces that can be further investigated using other sophisticated forward-modeling codes introduced in Section \ref{sec:intro}.

 In order to increase the speed of this pipeline, work is currently underway to parallelize some of the algorithms.
 Further work will explore the full parameter space of this model in order to investigate conditions that can cause the breathing or anti-breathing behavior, as well as the velocity jitter.
 Our forthcoming parameter space exploration will be guided by the range in disk parameters found by previous studies (see Section \ref{subsec:emissivity}).
 As mentioned in Section \ref{subsec:discussion}, we will also incorporate a non-linear responsivity of the disk.
 Future applications will use long duration synthetic light curves that can span the dynamical time of the BLR.
 Using other empirical light curves, such as those from the Sloan Digital Sky Survey (SDSS) V Reverberation Mapping Campaign, can provide direct comparisons between the behaviors of our synthetic broad emission line profiles and those that are observed, while also allowing exploration of the model's parameter space.
 With light curves expected from future telescopes and surveys such as the Long Synoptic Survey Telescope \citep{ivezic19}, we can utilize light curves with baselines as small as 200 days up to months to interpret observed line profiles.
 In a forthcoming paper, we will present the results of a parameter space exploration, as well as the consequences of different combinations of parameters for velocity jitter and breathing.